glowithpride/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script to crate a empty file
+the script that gives permission